-Stock Options granted under the Company's 1994 Stock Incentive Plan and 2009 Stock Option and Incentive Plan become exercisable in three equal installments on the first, second and third anniversaries of the date of grant.
-In accordance with the Plans and our standard form of stock option agreement at the time of the award, all unvested options awarded after January 2008 will automatically vest upon a termination without Cause, or termination by death, disability or retirement, in which case the remaining term of the option will be 12 months or, if earlier, the expiration of the original ten year term of the option.
-Stock options granted prior to February 2008 automatically vest only in the event of a termination due to retirement.
-However, the employment agreements of Messrs.
-Blair, Naughton, Sargeant and Horey, as discussed in "Potential Payments Upon Termination or Change-in-Control" below, provide that their unvested stock options, including those granted prior to February 2008, will vest in the case of termination of employment in most cases other than for Cause, with one year to exercise their stock options after termination.
+(1) Stock options granted under the Company's 1994 Stock Incentive Plan and 2009 Stock Option and Incentive Plan become exercisable in three equal installments on the first, second and third anniversaries of the date of grant.
+All unvested options will automatically vest upon a termination without cause, or termination by death, disability or retirement, in which case the remaining term of the option will be 12 months or, if earlier, the expiration of the original ten year term of the option.
 The employment agreements for Messrs.
 Blair and Sargeant provide that the options granted to them shall have an exercise period of two years following a termination by death.

-(2) Stock Awards granted under the Company's 1994 Stock Incentive Plan and 2009 Stock Option and Incentive Plan have been made in the form of Restricted Stock which vests 20% on March 1st of the year of grant, and the remaining 80% which vests over the next four years, with 20% vesting on March 1 of each year, subject to accelerated vesting in the case of termination of employment without cause, upon death, disability or retirement, or upon a change in control of the Company (as defined in the Plans), or forfeiture of unvested shares in the case of termination of employment for any other reason.
-In addition, in the case of Messrs.
-Blair, Naughton, Sargeant and Horey, vesting of restricted stock will be accelerated under certain conditions, as described in their employment agreements with the Company and discussed in "Potential Payments Upon Termination or Change-in-Control" below.
+(2) Stock awards granted under the Company's 1994 Stock Incentive Plan and 2009 Stock Option and Incentive Plan have been made in the form of Restricted Stock which vests 20% on March 1st of the year of grant, and the remaining 80% which vests over the next four years, with 20% vesting on March 1 of each year, subject to accelerated vesting in the case of termination of employment without cause, upon death, disability or retirement, or upon a change-in-control of the Company (as defined in the Plans), or forfeiture of unvested shares in the case of termination of employment for any other reason.
+In addition, in the case of Mssrs.
+Blair, Naughton, Sargeant and Horey, vesting of restricted stock will be accelerated under certain conditions, as described in their employment agreements with the Company and discussed in

+"Potential Payments Upon Termination or Change-in-Control" below.
 Dividends are payable on the shares at the same rate as dividends paid on all outstanding shares of our Common Stock.

-Does not include deferred stock awards granted under the Company's 2008 Performance Plan because the total return to stockholders metric since that date has not surpassed the required target.
-A description of the Performance Plan including more detail of vesting conditions is contained in the Compensation Discussion & Analysis section.
+Does not include deferred stock awards granted under the Company's 2008 Performance Plan because, had the measurement period for such plan ended prematurely on December 31, 2010, no awards would have vested under the plan.
+A description of the Performance Plan including more detail of vesting conditions is contained in the Compensation Discussion & Analysis.